cc-mkotrike/testqs1/README.md

 #### SAS Software Upload
 * Once you SAS Software download is complete following the above instructions, copy/upload the complete SAS 9.4 Software depot to "sasdepot" directory.
-* For Viya, copy/upload the downloaded mirror to "viyarepo" folder on fileshare and also upload the <b>SAS_Viya_deployment_data.zip</b> {emailed from SAS} to same "viyarepo" folder where the viya software is located
+* For Viya, copy/upload the downloaded mirror to "viyarepo" folder on fileshare and also upload the <b>SAS_Viya_deployment_data.zip</b> {emailed from SAS} to the same "viyarepo" folder where the viya software is located

 #### SAS 9.4 License File
 * Check your SAS 9.4 license files under the <b>sid_files</b> directory in the SASDepot folder to see if the necessary SAS 9.4 license files are present.
 If not, please upload the SAS 9.4 License files into that directory (e.g. /storageaccountName/filesharename/sasdepot/sid_files/SAS94_xxxxxx_xxxxxxxx_LINUX_X86-64.txt).
 The license file will be named like SAS94_xxxxxx_xxxxxxxx_LINUX_X86-64.txt.

-<b>Note:</b> You might require vaules for some of the parameters that you need to provide while deploying this SAS QuickStart on Azure such as Storage Account Name, File Share Name, sasdepot folder, viyarepo folder, SAS Client license file, SAS Server license file, Storage Account Key
+<b>Note:</b> You might require values for some of the parameters that you need to provide while deploying this SAS QuickStart on Azure such as Storage Account Name, File Share Name, sasdepot folder, viyarepo folder, SAS Client license file, SAS Server license file, Storage Account Key

  <b>Get Storage Account Access key</b> - Follow the Microsoft Azure instructions to "[view storage account access key](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal)"